MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 G01 X7Y43 F98
 ```

-Which instructs the machine to move linearly to the new X, Y coordinate `(7, 43)` at a speed of 98 inches/min.
+Which instructs the machine to move linearly to the new X, Y coordinate `(7, 43)` at a speed of 98 inches per minute (assuming you have set the units to imperial).

 GCode commands exist to move around in straight lines and in circular arcs, to start and stop the spindle and coolant, to change spindle speed or change cutting tool, and many other actions.
 Specialized extensions exist for certain types of machines.
 For example, 3D printers support commands for heating the print bed, extruding plastic, or waiting for a temperature to be reached.

 The GCode interpreter is the tiny computer that sits on your machine awaiting instructions in the form of GCode.
 As it receives instructions, it performs thousands of computations per second to generate the appropriate step/direction pulses for your stepper motor controllers, causing the actual movement to occur.

+GCode is the interface between software and hardware.
+Everything upstream of the GCode interpreter speaks in the language of software.
+Everything downstream speaks in the language of hardware.

 ## GRBL